 We all know that a balanced diet, enough fruit and vegetables and water are good for us – that’s more or less drilled into us from a very early age.
 But herbs which you can find in plenty of food or even grow in your house have a surprising amount of natural benefits to them!

 I find in fascinating how many properties these herbs have because most of them are incredibly common that most of us will probably encounter every day.
 I know I walk past a ton of lavender plants every day because my next door neighbors have them outside their house.
 I also love oregano, basil, sage and parsley in my food and I’m trying to get into drinking more herbal teas – like chamomile too!

 The herbs on this list that I’d like to try and introduce into my myself are Echinacea because of it’s immune boosting functions and Peppermint for it’s ability to help muscle and nerve pain and ingestion (which I get quite a lot!)
-You can find the full guide below or here on the First Tunnels website!
+You can find the full guide below or check out this post on herbs and their medicinal benefits on the First Tunnels website!

-What natural remedies do you take or do in order to improve your wellness?
+What natural remedies for wellness do you take or do in order to improve your wellness?
 Let me know!